aleksmn/PyBirdFinder/README.md

 # PyBirdFinder

-Script for working with data about birds.
+Script for work with data about birds.